Trust Architecture for Agentic AI

 Enterprise procurement cycle compressed from 14 to 6 weeks by delivering a complete AI commercial infrastructure pack at RFP stage.
 Agentic SaaS, Series A.

-Enterprise contracts closed in a single quarter after rebuilding liability, IP, and data flow architecture from template-based agreements.
+Three enterprise contracts closed in a single quarter after rebuilding liability, IP, and data flow architecture from template-based agreements.
+Average deal size $1.4M.
 Autonomous analytics, Pre-raise.

 Diligence Flags

 Investor diligence completed with no commercial infrastructure findings.
-The first clean pass the lead investor's counsel had seen on an AI-native deal.
+Lead investor's counsel noted it was the cleanest AI-native stack they had reviewed that quarter.
 Foundation model product, Series B.

 $2.4M